senli1073/Docker-GPU-Monitor/README.md

 ## Getting Start
 ### 1. Clone this repository
-Go to the folder where you want to store your project, and clone the new repository:
+Go to the folder where you want to store your project, and clone this repository:
 ```
 git clone git@github.com:senli1073/Docker-GPU-Monitor.git
 ```